Plugily-Projects/plugily-projects.github.io/docs/thebridge/development/developer-api.md

 ### **Retrieving online players stats**

-You can easily get online players stats using Village Defense API - Stats Storage class.
+You can easily get online players stats using the API - Stats Storage class.

 **Example:**